 Accordingly, the invention as set forth in the appended clams is not limited to the precise details of construction set forth above as such other variations and modifications as would be apparent to one skilled in the art are intended to be included within the spirit and scope of the invention as set forth in the defined claims.

 What is claimed is:

-1. In a network configured computer processing system 65 having a plurality of client computers and a plurality of host computers, a method for delivering interactive links for presenting applications and information from remote sources on the network, the method comprising:
+1. A method for presenting an application in a networked computer processing system having a plurality of client computers and a plurality of host computers, the method comprising: